kenyee/requery-wiki/Gradle-&-Annotation-processing.md

 provided 'io.requery:requery-processor:1.0-SNAPSHOT'
 ```

-This works and the processor will run and generated source files.
-However there are several problems:
+This works and the processor will run and generate source files.
+However there are problems:

-1. In IntelliJ the generated files are not visible to the IDE and appear red, even though the code compiles correctly.
+1. In IntelliJ the generated files are not visible to the IDE and appear red, even though the code compiles.

-2. The dependencies of the processor are now put on to your project classpath which is usually not desired.
+2. The dependencies of the processor are now put on to your project classpath which is not desired.

 Instead you should use an apt plugin: